top of page

 Search

-I Could Make That!
+I Think I Could Make That!
+Crafting Inspiration and DIY Adventures

 Do you ever say that to yourself at a store?
 I can’t tell you how many times I’ve been out shopping or scrolling through a store display and thought to myself, “I think I could make that!”
 It’s almost a reflex at this point.
 I see something creative, useful, or decorative, and my brain immediately goes into problem-solving mode: how could I design it, what would I need, and how would I actually build it?